List of primary state highways in Virginia shorter than one mile: SR 146

-State Route 146 is the designation for the 0.86 mi freeway connection between SR 76 (Powhite Parkway) in the direction of Chesterfield County and SR 195 (Downtown Expressway) toward Downtown Richmond in the city of Richmond.
+State Route 146 is the designation for the 0.86-mile (1,380 m) freeway connection between SR 76 (Powhite Parkway) in the direction of Chesterfield County and SR 195 (Downtown Expressway) toward Downtown Richmond in the city of Richmond.
 The freeway forms the southeast side of the wye between SR 76, SR 195, and I-195 west of downtown Richmond.
 SR 146 has an interchange with Maplewood Avenue next to City Stadium.